Support

 6.2 Who will cover the internship expenses?

 These terms will be included in the financial agreement.
+See the dedicated FAQ section: 11.

 6.3 How to sign the financial agreement?